One of the burning questions in the real estate sector for 2020 is, what does coworking look like in the future?

 High tech high touch is the motto for our Cowork Tools, and high tech high touch is the frame in which to look at developing this business.

-These businesses are used to online, they do not find it off-putting or inferior to traditional business, and they have little patience for attitudes which relegate them and their thriving businesses to second class.
+These businesses are used to online, they do not find it off-putting or inferior to traditional business, and they have little patience for attitudes that relegate them and their thriving businesses to second class.
 They need and want a home base, a single place where they can get all their business needs handled easily and without friction.

 These businesses want a place where their customers can go to get in touch with them, which is attractive and professional, and where their customers can get an answer while they themselves are working on location with another customer.
 They often need a place where they can store their — often extremely expensive — speciality tools and where they can do some prefabrication or store materials needed for a job.
-A warehouse space is excellent for these coworkers.
+Warehouse space is excellent for these coworkers.

 These businesses need a place where they can handle crises when they come up, where they can reliably come and work for short periods and rely on someone else to handle their post and visitors when they are away.

-All these businesses and more, need an address where they can receive their mail, they need a person with some sense of who they are to handle that mail when they are not around, they need a place to meet when they meet which can accommodate hybrid meetings, and they need a place which is flexible enough to add services and support when they need it, or to put them in touch with someone — maybe another coworker — when that isn’t possible.
+All these businesses and more, need an address where they can receive their mail, they need a person with some sense of who they are to handle that mail when they are not around, they need a place to meet when they meet which can accommodate hybrid meetings, and they need a place which is flexible enough to add services and support when they need it or to put them in touch with someone — maybe another coworker — when that isn’t possible.
 A business concierge if you like.

 Implementation and Future Proofing